How Do I Flush Brakes

 If you’re having trouble braking and your pedal feels like it’s dragging, you may need to flush your brakes.
 To do this, first make sure the parking brake is engaged.
 Next, depress the brake pedal all the way to the floor and hold it there for about three seconds.
 Release the pedal and wait about five seconds before trying to brake again.
 If the problem persists, your brakes may need to be flushed.

-See also How to Flush My Brakes
+See also How Much is a Brake Flush Cost

 Things to Avoid When Flushing Brakes